Ladislao Martínez: Musical career

-In 1934, Martinez and the members of Aurora had two radio programs, Jíbaros de la Radio (Country Folk of the Radio) and Industrias Nativas.
-They rename their group Conjunto Industrias Nativas and among the singers who performed with them was Jesús Sánchez Erazo, better known as Chuíto el de Bayamón and Tito Rodriguez who as a 13-year-old joined the group in 1936.
-In the later part of the 1930s, Martinez renamed his group and they became known as Conjunto Típico Ladi.
-Among the songs which they recorded were the following; En mi Carro te Espero; Alma Boricua; Linda Serrana; Noche de Algodón and El Seis Dorado.
+In 1934, Martínez and the members of Aurora had two radio programs, Jíbaros de la Radio (Country Folk of the Radio) and Industrias Nativas.
+They rename their group Conjunto Industrias Nativas and among the singers who performed with them was Jesús Sánchez Erazo, better known as Chuíto el de Bayamón and Tito Rodríguez who as a 13-year-old joined the group in 1936.
+In the later part of the 1930s, Martínez renamed his group and they became known as Conjunto Típico Ladí.
+Among the songs which they recorded were the following: En mi Carro te Espero; Alma Boricua; Linda Serrana; Noche de Algodón and El Seis Dorado.

 New York City

-Martinez moved to New York City in 1945.
+Martínez moved to New York City in 1945.
 In New York he continued to perform with his group Conjunto Típico Ladí and recorded over a hundred and fifty songs released on the RCA, Vergne and Sol De Borinquen labels, with songs such as the bolero, Tentación de Besarte.
 He also had a radio program La Voz Hispana del Aire which aired in New York.

 Later years

-Martinez returned to Puerto Rico in 1965, after residing in New York for 16 years.
+Martínez returned to Puerto Rico in 1965, after residing in New York for 16 years.
 He continued to perform with his group Conjunto Típico until February 1, 1979, the day that he died in the city of San Juan.

 Legacy

-After his death, musicians Sarrail Archilla and Polo Ocasio continued to honor Martinez's legacy by keeping the Conjunto Ladi active.
-The Institute of Puerto Rican Culture also released a recording of Martinez's music including his famous mazurka, Aurora.
+After his death, musicians Sarrail Archilla and Polo Ocasio continued to honor Martínez's legacy by keeping the Conjunto Ladí active.
+The Institute of Puerto Rican Culture also released a recording of Martínez's music including his famous mazurka, Aurora.
 His hometown honored his memory by naming a high school after him.